alexballas/go2tv/README.md

 Usage of go2tv:
   -l    List all available UPnP/DLNA Media Renderer models and URLs.
   -s string
-        Path to the subtitles file.
+        Local path to the subtitles file.
   -t string
         Cast to a specific UPnP/DLNA Media Renderer URL.
   -u string
-        Path to the URL media file.
+        HTTP URL to the media file.
 URL streaming does not support seek operations.
 (Triggers the CLI mode) -v string
-        Path to the video/audio file.
+        Local path to the video/audio file.
 (Triggers the CLI mode) -version
+        Print version.
 ```

 Allowed media files in the GUI